Springer correspondence for the split symmetric pair in type $A$: Introduction

 The paper is organized as follows.
 In Section~\ref{sec-pre} we recall some facts about symmetric pairs and introduce a class of representations of equivariant fundamental groups.
+Moreover, we recall the definition of the parabolic induction functor.
 In Section~\ref{sec-parabolic} we study parabolic induction functors for certain $\theta$-stable parabolic subgroups.
 In Section~\ref{sec-FT}, we prove Theorem \ref{main theorem}: the Fourier transform defines a bijection between the set of nilpotent orbital complexes and the class of representations of equivariant fundamental groups introduced in Section~\ref{sec-pre}.
 In Section~\ref{sec-Hess} and Section~\ref{Rep}, we discuss applications of our results to cohomology of Hessenberg varieties and representations of Hecke algebras of symmetric groups at $q=-1$.
 Finally, in Section~\ref{sec-conj}, we propose a conjecture that gives a more precise description of the bijection in Theorem \ref{main theorem}.

-{\bf Acknowledgements.} We thank Misha Grinberg for helpful conversations and for providing a proof of Theorem~\ref{Misha}; an extension of his earlier work in \cite{G2}.
+{\bf Acknowledgements.} We thank Misha Grinberg for helpful conversations.
 TC thanks Cheng-Chiang Tsai for useful discussions and thanks the Institute of Mathematics Academia Sinica in Taipei for support, hospitality, and a nice research environment.
-KV and TX thank the Research Institute for Mathematical Sciences in Kyoto for support, hospitality, and a nice research environment.
+TX thanks Syu Kato for helpful discussions.
+Furthermore, KV and TX thank the Research Institute for Mathematical Sciences in Kyoto for support, hospitality, and a nice research environment.
+We also would like to thank the referee for carefully reading our manuscript and for helpful comments.